How Rio Tinto’s Latest Case Shines Light on a Growing Industry

 Rio Tinto’s punishment for executives over the Juukan Gorge case is likely to provoke an even stronger focus on ESG issues for the industry.
 With shareholders, investors, and activists increasingly calling for greater transparency and ESG accountability, we expect to see changes in the ways that miners do business, and the ways that investors help to enact that change.

-Amy Rotman, Content Director, The Assay
+Amy Rotman, Editor, The Assay

-Amy Rotman, Content Director, The Assay
+Amy Rotman, Editor, The Assay

-Amy is the APAC content director for The Assay and 121 Group events.
-She has been involved in the mining investment space for more than three years, having run conferences and events across the APAC region since she relocated to Hong Kong in 2011 from Canada.
-Amy coordinates The Assay Live webinar programme and is focused on investment themes relating to the mining industry.
+Amy is the Editor of The Assay as well as APAC content director for 121 Group events.
+She has been involved in the mining investment space for more than five years, managing all editorial content across The Assay and APAC events, providing insight into mining investments and key market developments.
+Amy has run conferences and events across the APAC region since she relocated to Hong Kong in 2011 from Canada.

 Related Posts